DetionDX/xingdi.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Xing Di is a Research Scientist at [Protagolabs Inc.](https://www.protagolabs.ai/#/).
 He received the Ph.D. degree at Johns Hopkins University in 2021 advised by Prof. [Vishal Patel](https://engineering.jhu.edu/vpatel36/vishal-patel/).
 Before joining Protagolabs, he worked/interned at PAII Inc. and Hikvision N.A. with Dr. [Le Lu](https://www.cs.jhu.edu/~lelu/) and Dr. [Bo Wang](https://vectorinstitute.ai/team/bo-wang/) respectively.
 In addition, he received the M.E. degree at Stevens Institute of Technology in 2015.
 He received the B.E. degree at The University of Electronic Science and Technology of China  (Chengdu, China) in 2013.
-His research interests include the deep learning, generative models and biometrics.
+His research interests include the generative models and applications in biometrics.

 News
 ======
+* 2023.7: Our paper [Transform-Equivariant Consistency Learning for Temporal Sentence Grounding](https://arxiv.org/pdf/2305.04123.pdf) was accepted in IEEE Transactions on Multimedia
-* 2022.11: One paper accepted in [AAAI 2023](https://aaai.org/Conferences/AAAI-23/)!
+* 2022.11: Our paper [Hypotheses tree building for one-shot temporal sentence localization](https://arxiv.org/pdf/2301.01871.pdf) was accepted in AAAI 2023
-* 2022.10: One paper accepted in [Findings of EMNLP 2022](https://2022.emnlp.org/)!
+* 2022.10: Our paper [Rethinking the video sampling and reasoning strategies for temporal sentence grounding](https://arxiv.org/pdf/2301.00514.pdf) was accepted in Findings of EMNLP 2022
-* 2022.07: One paper accepted in [ACM'MM 2022](https://2022.acmmm.org/)!
+* 2022.07: Our paper [Backdoor attacks on crowd counting](https://arxiv.org/pdf/2207.05641.pdf) accepted in ACM'MM 2022
-* 2022.02: Two papers accepted in [AAAI 2022](https://aaai.org/Conferences/AAAI-22/)!
+* 2022.02: Two papers[1](https://ojs.aaai.org/index.php/AAAI/article/view/20058/19817)[2](https://ojs.aaai.org/index.php/AAAI/article/download/20060/19819) accepted in AAAI 2022

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.